-In november 2017, BESE-elements were attached to a pier in Vero Beach, Florida.
+In November 2017, BESE-elements were attached to a pier in Vero Beach, Florida.
 This was done in collaboration with the Fish and Wildlife Commission (FWC) and various home-owners.
-The BESE-elements are in a bay where oysters currently grow on hard sediment.
+The BESE-elements were placed in a bay where oysters already grew on hard sediment.

 De bay, along with the BESE-elements form a nursery for oysters.